-DIRECTION ISSUED UNDER \$26-28 OF THE PUBLIC BODIES (JOINT WORKING) (SCOTLAND) ACT 2014
+DIRECTION ISSUED UNDER S26-28 OF THE PUBLIC BODIES (JOINT WORKING) (SCOTLAND) ACT 2014

-1 Direction reference Number IJB report no./year Direction reference to be superseded (if relevant) 2 Date of IJB Date of meeting where decision agreed and Direction approved IJB report reference No / year 3 Report Title Title of report to IJB 4 Date from which direction takes effect Date of IJB or date in future.
-Date cannot pre-date the meeting where the direction is made 5 Direction to (delete as appropriate) Angus Council only NHS Tayside only Angus Council and NHS Tayside 6 Does this Direction supersede, revise or revoke a previous direction - if yes, include the reference number(s) Yes (reference number) Supersedes/Revises/Revokes (delete as appropriate) 7 Functions covered by Direction List all functions subject to direction e.g. Residential Care for Older People, Occupational Therapy, Mental Health Services etc. 9 Full text of Direction Outline clearly what the IJB is directing Angus Council, NHS Tayside or both to do.
-10 Budget allocated for the implementation of the Direction State the financial resources allocated to enable Angus Council, NHS Tayside or both to carry out the Direction.
+1 Direction reference IJB report Direction • Number no./year reference to be Number 10./ year superseded (if relevant) 2 Date of IJB Date of meeting IJB report No./year 2 where decision reference NO./year agreed and Telefence Direction 3 Poport Titlo approved 3 4 Report Title Date from which Title of report to IJB 4 Date of IJB or date in future.
+Date cannot pre-date the direction takes meeting where the direction is made - effect Angua Caunail anh 5 Direction to (delete Angus Council only as appropriate) NHS Tayside only 6 Deee this Direction Angus Council and NHS Tayside 6 Does this Direction No supersede, revise or revoke a previous Yes (reference number) direction - if yes, Supersedes/Revises/Revokes include the - reference number(s) (delete as appropriate) 7 Functions covered List all functions subject to direction e.g. Residential by Direction Care for Older People, Occupational Therapy, Mental Health Services etc. 9 Full text of Direction Outline clearly what the IJB is directing Angus Council, Dudaat all soots d. f.
+NHS Tayside or both to do.
+10 Budget allocated for State the financial resources allocated to enable Angus the implementation Council, NHS Tayside or both to carry out the of the Direction Direction.
 Where the direction related to multiple functions or care groups, the financial allocation for each need to be specified/listed.
 The Direction will specify any savings to be made.
-11 Intended Outcomes to be delivered by this Direction Description of what the Direction is intended to achieve.
-Describe the link to Strategic Plan Priority area.
+11 Intended Outcomes Description of what the Direction is intended to to be delivered by achieve. this Direction Describe the link to Strategic Plan Priority area.
 Describe the link to the National Health and Wellbeing Outcomes.
-12 Performance monitoring requirements for this Direction This Direction will be monitored and progress reported to IJB Audit Committee biannually.
+12 Performance This Direction will be monitored and progress reported monitoring requirements for this Direction to IJB Audit Committee bi-annually.
 13 Review date Date, no more than 1 year in the future.